AGCO (AGCO)

 nullAI Analysis | Feedback

-Damon J. Audia was appointed Senior Vice President and Chief Financial Officer of AGCO Corporation effective July 1, 2022.
-Before joining AGCO, Mr. Audia served as Chief Financial Officer at Kennametal Inc. from August 2018.
-He also held the position of Senior Vice President and CFO at Carpenter Technology Corporation.
-Prior to that, Mr. Audia spent ten years in various leadership roles at The Goodyear Tire and Rubber Company, including Senior Vice President of Finance for its North America division.
-His career also includes financial positions at Delphi Corporation and General Motors.
-Mr. Audia earned a Master of Business Administration degree from Carnegie Mellon University and an undergraduate degree from the University of Michigan.
+Damon Audia was appointed AGCO's Chief Financial Officer effective July 1, 2022.
+Before joining AGCO, he served as CFO at Kennametal Inc. since August 2018, and at Carpenter Technology Corporation.
+He also spent ten years at The Goodyear Tire and Rubber Company in various leadership roles, including Senior Vice President of Finance for its North America division, and held financial positions at Delphi Corporation and General Motors.
+Audia earned an MBA from Carnegie Mellon University and an undergraduate degree from the University of Michigan.
+He serves on the Board of Directors of Eastman Chemical Company.

 AI Analysis | Feedback